 Now make a meringue of the egg whites with pulverized sugar and spread on top and brown in oven.

-Everyone should experience the fun of splitting open a coconut and preparing the coconut meat from scratch.
+Everyone should have the fun of splitting open a coconut and preparing the coconut meat from scratch.
 It tastes so delicious when it's fresh, and it's a novel and fun experience for children.

 The grated coconut meat is so much fresher than the prepared store-bought kind.
 Its taste is wonderful!